 – Maximise the ventilation of your room by opening its higher and lower windows as it will allow the outdoor air circulate in your room in a cyclical manner, which will cool your indoor temperature.

 – You can also reduce your indoor temperature by shading your home smartly.
 You can shade your home by using trees, shrubs and vines on its outdoor along the porch roofs and awnings to give it a landscaping look.

 – You can also use shade-casting items to block most of the solar heat to heat the walls and windows of your home.

 4. Use fans

-– Your fan will throw air on your skin which will carry away the heat of your body and make you feel cool by evaporating your sweat.
+– Your fan will throw air on your skin, which will carry away your body’s heat and make you feel cool by evaporating your sweat.
 So you will have to set up fan in the direction where people are sitting and turn it off immediately when not in use.

 – Moreover you can use a fan according to your space and utility as various types of fans are available in the market.
 A ceiling fan will be the best option if you need air in the entire room but if you want to carry your fan wherever you go then floor or table fan will be the best choice for you.